-2.8.1 After determination of all sources, all revenues shall be allocated across the various items appropriated by the County Board as provided by law.
-Unless otherwise provided by law, no Department/agency/office department shall appropriate any specific source of revenue even though that revenue may be generated by any service it provides.

-- 2.8.2 The County will continue to increase the non-property tax revenues as follows: - 2.8.2.1 Make annual adjustments to all fee schedules under the jurisdiction of the County Board, to appropriately offset the cost of providing the service; and - 2.8.2.2 Maintain aggressive collection activities to receive outstanding monies owed to the County; and - 2.8.2.3 Recommend new fees that could be charged for departmental activities or services that are currently being performed at no charge. - 2.8.3 Revenues coming into special revenue funds, typically in the form of fees, are used to support the programs and services related to those fees.
+- 2.11.1 After determination of all sources, all revenues shall be allocated across the various items appropriated by the County Board as provided by law.
+Unless otherwise provided by law, no Department/agency/office shall appropriate any specific source of revenue even though that revenue may be generated by any service it provides. - 2.11.2 The County will continue to increase the non-property tax revenues as follows: - 2.11.2.1 Make annual adjustments to all fee schedules under the jurisdiction of the County Board, to appropriately offset the cost of providing the service; and - 2.11.2.2 Maintain aggressive collection activities to receive outstanding monies owed to the County; and - 2.11.2.3 Recommend new fees that could be charged for departmental activities or services that are currently being performed at no charge. - 2.11.3 Revenues coming into special revenue funds, typically in the form of fees, are used to support the programs and services related to those fees.
 In the event of a request to begin or expand a program or service legally eligible to be funded, in whole or part, by special revenue funds, the special revenue funds directly tied to that program or service shall be considered as the funding source prior to seeking general fund revenue.
 Special revenue funds should not be used to offset or fund shortages in the General Fund.
 As special revenue funds can vary considerably from year to year based on economic and other conditions, consideration will be given to the balance of the special revenue funds, as well as the sustainability if the expense is on-going.
 In order to preclude the County becoming overly reliant on a particular revenue stream, the County shall maintain the current practice of a diverse mix of property tax and special revenue appropriations.

-2.9 Capital Expenses:
+2.12 Capital Expenses:

-- 2.9.1 An An item is considered capital equipment if it is a tangible item, has a useful life of more than 1 year, and has an acquisition cost including accessories equal to the dollar threshold established in the annual budget instructions. item is considered capital equipment if it is a tangible item, has a useful life of more-than 1 year, and has an acquisition cost including accessories equal to the dollar threshold-established in the annual budget instructions.
-Vehicle and computer replacements on the-long-term replacement schedule will be funded through an annual budgetary allocation-in accordance with the schedule.
-Replacements or expansions to the fleet must be requested through the process in Section 2.3. - 2.9.2 All budget requests for any capital items shall be based upon the estimated total purchase price, exclusive of trade-in value. - 2.9.3 Requests for capital outlay should be limited to replacement items only.
+- 2.12.1 An item is considered capital equipment if it is a tangible item, has a useful life of more than 1 year, and has an acquisition cost including accessories equal to the dollar threshold established in the annual budget instructions. - 2.12.2 All budget requests for any capital items shall be based upon the estimated total purchase price, exclusive of trade-in value. - 2.12.3 Requests for capital outlay should be limited to replacement items only.
 Requests for new or expanded capital items must be submitted in accordance with the Budget Submittal Policies (Section 2.3 above).
 Vehicle and computer replacements on the long-term replacement schedule will be funded through an annual budgetary allocation in accordance with the schedule.
-Replacements or expansions to the fleet must be requested through the process in Section 2.3. for capital outlay should be limited to replacement items only.
-Requests for new or expanded capital items must be submitted in accordance with the Budget Submittal Policies (Section 2.3 above).
+Replacements or expansions to the fleet must be requested through the process in Section 2.3.

-2.10 Facility-Related Expenses:
+2.13 Facility-Related Expenses:

-2.10.1 All facility related costs including but not limited to requests for operational and maintenance costs, as well as building improvements of any kind shall be subject to review, revision, or consolidation, and utilization by the County Administrator's Office.
+2.13.1 All facility related costs including but not limited to requests for operational and maintenance costs, as well as building improvements of any kind shall be subject to review, revision, or consolidation by the County Administrator's Office.
 Requests shall be consistent with the Capital Improvement Plan.

-2.11 Indirect Costs
+2.14 Indirect Costs